Instant Pot Lentil Soup

 Ingredients for recipe: Spices, canned tomatoes, dry green lentils, oil, carrots, celery, garlic, lemon, vegetable broth, and onion.

-• Olive oil: You can use avocado oil if that’s what you have.
+• Olive oil: I prefer the taste of olive oil, but you can also use avocado oil if you like.

-• Garlic: I prefer the flavor of fresh, minced garlic, but you could also use a teaspoon of garlic powder.
+• Garlic: I prefer the flavor of fresh, minced garlic, but you can also use a teaspoon of garlic powder if that’s what you have on hand.

-• Green lentils: I would not substitute a different color/type of lentil here.
-Green lentils are able to stand up in the pressure cooker, whereas red lentils will just turn to mush.
+• Green lentils: Try not to substitute for a different type of lentils here.
+Green lentils will hold up in the pressure cooker, while red lentils will just turn to mush.

-• Cumin, paprika, dried thyme, salt, and pepper: These are go-to seasonings for this soup, but feel free to experiment (keeping the total amount of spices the same).
-I think curry powder, coriander, or a little crushed red pepper would work well.
+• Seasoning: I like to use cumin, paprika, dried thyme, salt, and pepper to flavor this soup, but feel free to experiment!
+I think curry powder, coriander, or a little crushed red pepper would work well, too.

-• Vegetable broth: Go for low sodium to control the salt, or better yet make your veggie stock.
-You can also use chicken stock if you want.
+• Vegetable broth: Go for low sodium broth to control the salt, or better yet, make your own veggie stock.
+You can also use chicken stock if you’re not looking to keep this vegetarian.

-• Lemon: You’ll squeeze the juice from half of a lemon into the soup.
-I like to slice the other half into wedges and serve it alongside the soup!
+• Lemon: For drizzling on top of the finished soup!
+I like to slice the other half into wedges and serve it alongside the soup.

 How to Make Instant Pot Lentil Soup